 Arabian dentists were more likely to perceive "lack of time" as a substantial barrier than their inexperienced peers [28].
 The predominance of recent graduates in contractual employment and governmental service may explain struggling with time management due to their inexperience in balancing clinical patient care and preventive care, resulting in longer consultations and task prioritization difficulties.
 Non-smoking dentists were more likely to consider "lack of confidence" as a significant barrier compared to their smoking counterparts, a trend also observed among non-smoking Saudi Arabian dentists [28].
-The non-smoking dentists' lack of personal smoking experience may have caused them to feel they lack understanding and insight into issue. thereby diminishing confidence in their TSCC provision skills.
+The non-smoking dentists' lack of personal smoking experience may have caused them to feel they lack understanding and insight into issue, thereby diminishing the their confidence in their TSCC provision skills.

 To enhance smoking cessation practices among Iranian primary care dentists, a comprehensive, multifaceted approach is required.
-Tailored executive pathways should be devised for different primary settings. and the mandatory care documentation of TSCC provision should be linked to recognition or financial compensation from primary care authorities.
+Tailored executive pathways should be devised for different primary care settings, and the mandatory documentation of TSCC provision should be recognition linked or financial to compensation from primary care authorities.
 Simplified versions of the 5As protocol, such as Ask-Advise-Refer [33], should be integrated into Iranian TSCC guidelines to streamline the practice and facilitate progression.
-TSCC training should be offered based on smoking status, as the literature emphasizes attitude on cultivation among smoking dentists, and knowledge expansion among non-smoking dentists [34,40].
+TSCC training should be offered based on smoking status, as the emphasizes literature on attitude cultivation among smoking dentists, and knowledge expansion among non-smoking dentists [34,40].
 Smoking should be discouraged in the Iranian primary dental care setting through workshops, counseling, and peer support groups.
 Positive attitudes toward TSCC can be cultivated by establishing it early as a professional duty in dental schools, integrating it comprehensively in the undergraduate educational curricula, and regularly updating it in continuing education programs, with official recognition and celebration from Iranian primary care authorities.

 Addressing TSCC barriers also requires a multifaceted approach.
-Iranian primary care authorities should allocate resources developing patient-literacy educational content.
+Iranian primary care authorities should allocate resources to developing patient-literacy educational content.
 Tailored training programs should focus on time management for less experienced dentists and building confidence in TSCC provision for nonsmoking dentists.
-Practical training in dental schools and continuing education programs efficient emphasize on implementation within 3-5 minutes [9].
+Practical training in dental schools and continuing education programs should emphasize on efficient 5As implementation within 3-5 minutes [9].
 Mentorship programs should be established where experienced dentists guide colleagues in time management and confidence building.
 A team-based TSCC approach should involve other primary dental care staff, such as oral health technicians, dental hygienists, and dental assistants, to alleviate time pressures [22,31].
 Additionally, Iranian primary care dentists should be informed that patients generally welcome and expect TSCC, alongside receiving communication skills training in dental schools and continuing education programs [33,38].